griseldavr/BaSP-A2022-Etapa-1/README.md

 Layout the landing page for desktop with the sidebar using HTML.
 Creation of the README file and of a new repository on Github

 ## Week 03
-Add CSS styles to the landing page for Trackgenix desktop version.
+Adding of CSS styles to the landing page for Trackgenix desktop version.

+## Week 4

+Replication of the landing page for Trackgenix using Flexbox for creating a responsive design under the concept of Mobile First.

 ## Authors
 -Griselda Vera